Sync all connectors

 freshness_threshold: 30m

-Use dinobase refresh to re-sync stale sources:
+Use dinobase refresh to re-sync stale connectors:

 Terminal window

-dinobase refresh stripe # refresh one source
+dinobase refresh stripe # refresh one connector

 dinobase refresh --stale --pretty